kubernetes/community/communication/marketing-team/social-guidelines.md

 Responses should include helpful links, validation, and/or additional information.
 Responses should occur within 48 hours.
 At the very least, like things as an acknowledgment.
 Sources of information should include Kubernetes contributor related web properties and documentation.
 TODO: CLEARLY DEFINE THOSE WEB PROPERTIES

 Ideally, no individuals outside of the contributor community with the possible exception that they are talking about contributors should be an considered a topic of messaging.
-Example: Bill Gates isn't part of the Kubernetes community, it wouldn't be prudent to message him.
+Example: Bill Gates isn't part of the Kubernetes community, so tweets with @BillGates will not be published.

 Other CNCF projects, unless there is a common contributor cause, are out of scope for coverage by this team's social media accounts.